15 Different Types of Lemon Trees (With Pictures)

-The lemon fruit produced bears a striking green skin and is mostly confused with lime.
-Contrary to many other lemon varieties, it comes with a mild, sweet flavor with very little acidic concentration making it an excellent choice for snacking raw and juicing.
+The lemon fruit produced has a striking green skin and is often confused with lime.
+Contrary to many other lemon varieties, it comes with a mild, sweet flavor with very little acidic concentration, which makes it an excellent choice for snacking raw and juicing.

 The Dorshapo lemon tree is best suited for warm and humid climates and does well in USDA growing zones 8 to 10.
 The tree demands exposure to full sun and moderate watering.
-Therefore, home gardeners in colder climates should consider growing it indoors for best results.
+Therefore, home gardeners in colder climates should consider growing it indoors.

 8. Meyer Lemon Tree

-This exotic lemon tree produces some of the sweetest lemon fruits in the lemon tree family.
+This exotic lemon tree produces some of the sweetest fruit.
 Under the right conditions, the tree can grow between 6 and 10 feet tall.
 The dwarf variety ranges from 5 to 10 feet tall.
 The original tree was first grown in China but almost went extinct due to its high susceptibility to disease.

-This led to discovering a more disease-resistant variety that has withstood the test of time and is consumed to date.
-The Meyer lemon tree grows rapidly and, within two years, should be ready for fruit production.
+This led to a more disease-resistant variety that has withstood the test of time and is consumed to date.
+The Meyer lemon tree grows rapidly, and within 2 years, it should be ready for fruit production.
 The tree is almost thornless and produces its main crop in winter.

-The lemon fruit produced is a hybrid of Mandarin orange and lemon.
-Owing to the sweetness of Mandarin oranges, Meyer lemons are relatively sweeter than other lemon varieties.
-They have a low acid content, smooth rind, are less elongated, and bulkier than most varieties.
-The tree’s shiny dark leaves and white blossoms punctuated with a purple color easily gives it away.
+The lemon fruit produced is a hybrid of the Mandarin orange and lemon.
+Due to Mandarin oranges’ sweetness, Meyer lemons are relatively sweeter than other lemon varieties.
+They have a low acid content, smooth rind, are less elongated, and are bulkier than most varieties.
+The tree’s shiny dark leaves and white blossoms punctuated with a purple color are its most prominent features.

 9. Ponderosa Lemon Tree

-First discovered in Maryland, the Ponderosa lemon tree is not primarily a true lemon tree.
-It is a composite of both citron and lemon.
-The tree takes significant time to grow, but once it does, it peaks as tall as 24 feet.
+The Ponderosa lemon tree was first discovered in Maryland and is not a true lemon tree.
+It is a composite of citron and lemon.
+The tree takes significant time to grow, but it grows as tall as 24 feet once it does.

-It is easily identified due to its elegant purple flowers, and long, shiny, fragrant leaves that are by the way evergreen.
-This tree is mostly ideal for ornamental functions, but that doesn’t negate its fruit value.
-The lemon fruit produced is extra-large compared to common varieties and comes with a rather thick and irregular rind.
+It is easily identified due to its elegant purple flowers and long, shiny, fragrant evergreen leaves.
+This tree is ideal mainly for ornamental functions, but that doesn’t negate its fruit value.
+The fruit is extra-large compared to common varieties and has a thick and irregular rind.
 Its flavor is not far from other lemons, and its juice content will leave you drooling.

-The chief downside of the Ponderosa lemon tree is its high intolerance for colder climates.
-It is more suitable for tropical climates like that in Florida or California.
-So, for best outcomes, you might want to consider growing the tree in a portable container and brace yourself for its special growth requirements.
+The chief downside of the Ponderosa lemon tree is its low tolerance for colder climates.
+It is more suitable for tropical climates in Florida or California.
+You might want to consider growing the tree in a portable container and bracing yourself for its special growth requirements.